Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 I've got the story somewhere here in the stack.

-And it's just, it's it's uh I don't know, folks.
+And it's just, it's, it's, I don't know, folks.

-It's just it's here it is.
+It's just, it's, here it is.

-I just happen to stumble it.
+I just happen to stumble at it.

-Obama's Obamacare's regulatory costs more than double the benefits.
+Obama's, Obamacare's regulatory costs more than double the benefits.

 Right here in the Daily Caller, the annual cost of Obamacare regulations.